I’m taking the Facebook diet

 I’ve long believed that no good can come from the way most of us use it.
 The silly time wasters, it’s relentless focus on making users present themselves as happy, and it’s full frontal attack on democracy because it’s more profitable to act as if you’re a platform rather than a media company… The list of negative side effect is almost endless.

 The past few weeks have shown that this company is either woefully unaware of these unintended consequences, or — more likely — wilfully blind of them.
 Yet even their own study has concluded that using it’s product can be bad for your mental health.
+It’s time for a Facebook diet.

 The last few days have also shown that the company leadership has drank too much of their own Kool-Aid.
 While they might believe they’re bringing people together, their algorithmic filter bubbles pull them further apart.
 The way they casually traded data in order to collect even more information about its users is worrying.
 The missing sense of wrongdoing is probably worse.